Frequently Asked Questions

 • Damage is also caused by chemical and sewerage runoff as well as silt runoff

-Impact of ships and boats.
+What is the impact of ships and boats.

-• Ships running aground, dragging anchors, dragging fishing nets, or dropping anchor on coral formations that took a thousand years to grow can cause major damage to these ecosystems..
+• Ships running aground, dragging anchors, dragging fishing nets, or dropping anchor on coral formations that took a thousand years to grow can cause major damage to these ecosystems.

 What if I get hurt while on the dive trip?